shakaihatsu/loggee/README.md

 important decisions _inside_ your methods.

 How?
 It's a good practice to wrap any composite expression inside an _if_ statement and extract it into a local method call.
-Simply make another step forward and extract such expressions (no matter how simple they are) into another bean.
+Simply take another step forward and extract such expressions (no matter how simple they are) into another bean.
 We can call this bean a Decision Bean.
 This Decision Bean can be annotated with _@Logged_, injected into your original class, and now Loggee will be able to log these decisions taking place inside your method!